CVS Pharmacy serving GHBC and GHA (Tricare -- see below)

 You must dispose of out-of-date, no-longer-needed, and expired medications yourself.
 Do not put the medication in the toilet or down the sink.
 Place the medication in a disposable container along with coffee grounds, dirt, kitty litter, or any other substance that will make the medication unpalatable.
 If you want to be thorough, put a small amount of water in the container to help any pills dissolve.
 Close the container and put it in your trash.

-Additional medication disposal information from the Environmental Protection Agency (EPA) can be found HERE.
+Information from the Environmental Protection Agency (EPA) can be found HERE.